Early onset dementia… also known as frontotemporal dementia.

-- Language difficulties – While the language production and comprehension areas of the brain are in the temporal lobe, the frontal lobe has the final say over what is said and how it is said.
-Patients tend not to display typical dementia speech loss such as slurring or forgetting words, but friends and family may notice an inability to articulate concisely and a decline in the number of conversations instigated by the sufferer.
+- Language difficulties.
+Language production and comprehension areas of the brain are in the temporal lobe.
+The frontal lobe has the final say over what is said and how it is said.
+Patients tend not to display typical dementia speech loss.
+Such as slurring or forgetting words.
+But friends and family may notice an inability to articulate.
+And see a decline in the number of conversations initiated by the sufferer.

-- Eating habits – Recent research has also discovered a significant link between frontal lobe dementia and an increased liking for sweet food.
-While no official explanation is available for this relationship, it is thought that damage to the frontal lobe causes patients to regress to a more childlike state of mind and sweet food is often used as a comforter by younger children.
+- Eating habits.
+Research has discovered a link… between frontal lobe dementia and an increase in wanting sweets.
+While no official explanation is available for this relationship… it is thought that damage to the frontal lobe … causes patients to regress to a more childlike state of mind.
+And younger children often use sweet food as a comforter.

-It is currently thought that fronto-temporal dementia is a hereditary condition with at least half of the worldwide cases running in the same family with the same pattern of symptoms.
-The remaining cases are thought to arise from genetic mutations within the individual’s lifetime but further research is being done on frontal lobe conditions such as Pick’s disease to confirm these hypotheses.
+It is currently thought that fronto-temporal dementia is a hereditary condition.
+At least half of the worldwide cases.. running in the same family.
+With the same pattern of symptoms.
+The remaining cases arise from genetic mutations within the individual’s lifetime.
+But further research is being done on frontal lobe conditions such as Pick’s disease.
+To confirm these hypotheses.

 Coping with Frontal Lobe Dementia

-The fact that it strikes younger adults makes it harder to deal with as typically frontal lobe dementia takes under a decade to reach late stage dementia, this is where a patient is entirely dependent on outside help for the simplest of tasks including walking, eating and dressing.
-Many people anticipate this happening to their parents in their old age rather than to people in their 40s or 50s.
+The fact that it strikes younger adults makes it harder to deal with.
+Typically frontal lobe dementia takes under a decade to reach late stage dementia.
+This is where a patient is entirely dependent on outside help for the simplest of tasks.
+This includes walking, eating and dressing.
+Many people anticipate this happening to their parents in their old age.
+Not to people in their 40s or 50s.

 FIND OUT MORE